Wednesday, May 10, 2023

 1 c milk

 Preheat oven to 400 F. Grease muffin tin with vegetable oil spray.
 In a large bowl, whisk together corn meal, flour, sugar, baking powder and salt.
 In a measuring cup, beat egg, whisk in oil and then stir in the milk.
 Combine egg mixture with dry ingredients with a spatula until smooth.
 Spoon batter into a prepared muffin tin.
-Bake at 400 degrees F (200 degrees C) for 15 to 20 minutes, or until a toothpick inserted into a muffin comes out clean.
+Bake at 400 F (200 C) for 15 to 20 minutes, or until a toothpick inserted into a muffin comes out clean.
 Yields 12.

 Sunday, April 2, 2023